isomerpages/moe-canossacatholic/_departments/Co Curricular Activities/Brownies.md

 ---
 <b><font size="6">Brownies</font></b>

-Brownies, originally called Rosebuds, was first founded by Lord Baden-Powell in the year 1914.
+Brownies was first founded by Lord Baden-Powell in the year 1914.
 The activities are tailored for young girls aged 7 to 12 and are guided by a comprehensive 5-point programme which encompasses;<br>

 <b>(1)</b> Personal &amp; Social Development – Healthy Me, Courteous Me, Cultured Me <br>
 <b>(2)</b> Home – Safety &amp; Duties<br>